CFB Halifax: Stadacona

 Stadacona, referred to as HMCS Stadacona before 1968 and frequently referred to as "Stad", is an adjunct to HMC Dockyard located west of the waterfront in the North End of the Halifax peninsula.
 Prior to the arrival of the French, the location that would become Quebec was the home of a small Iroquois village called "Stadacona", after which the base is named.
 Stadacona contains the Canadian Forces Naval Engineering School (with facilities at Herring Cove/York Redoubt, south of Halifax), the Canadian Forces Naval Operations School, the base hospital, the Canadian Forces Maritime Warfare Centre, and various messes.
 Stadacona is also home to the headquarters of 5th Canadian Division and the Maritime Command Museum.

 Stadacona was built as the British Army's Wellington Barracks, later known as the Nelson Barracks, as part of the Halifax Defence Complex.
 The British military forces departed from Canada in 1906.
-During the Second World War, the Royal Canadian Navy appropriated the site from the army and it was transformed into HMCS Stadacona.
+During World War II, the Royal Canadian Navy appropriated the site from the army and it was transformed into HMCS Stadacona.

 Historic structures

 Admiralty's Residence

-Almost all the original Royal Navy 18th and 19th century buildings were demolished in the Second World War to make way for machine shops, stores buildings and drill halls needed to man and maintain the hundreds of corvettes being commissioned during the crash expansion of the Royal Canadian Navy during the Battle of the Atlantic.
+Almost all the original Royal Navy 18th and 19th century buildings were demolished in World War II to make way for machine shops, stores buildings and drill halls needed to man and maintain the hundreds of corvettes being commissioned during the crash expansion of the Royal Canadian Navy during the Battle of the Atlantic.
 Only one residence from 1814 and the Admiral's Residence from 1819 survived.
 The Admiral's residence (Admiralty House) is now the Naval Museum of Halifax.